Fruit Where the People Are, Along a Popular Recreation Trail

 Most runners, walkers, cyclists and skaters winding through north Seattle on the Burke-Gilman Trail are moving too fast to see the dozens of fruit trees lining their route.
 This linear orchard provides healthy fruit and serves as a pollination corridor in the heart of a dense urban environment.

-Forty-two fruit trees have been rescued from blackberry-tangled, neglected areas along the 17-mile long Trail.
-Most are located between the University Bridge and the intersection where N Northlake Place branches off from N Northlake Way, west of Gas Works Park.
-Some are heritage apples, many are volunteer seedlings, a dozen are modern plantings, and six are transplants from less than ideal locations in other parts of the city.
+Fifty-four fruit trees have been rescued from blackberry-tangled, neglected areas along this 1 1/2 mile long section of the Trail.
+They are located between the University Bridge and the intersection where N Northlake Place branches off from N Northlake Way, west of Gas Works Park.
+Some are heritage apples, many are volunteer seedlings, 15 are donated nursery plantings, and 17 are transplants rescued from less than ideal locations in other parts of the city.

 History: From Railway to Pedestrian Superhighway

 In 1885 Judge Thomas Burke, Daniel Gilman and ten other investors set out to establish a Seattle-based railroad.
 Their Seattle, Lake Shore & Eastern Railroad was a major regional line serving Puget Sound logging areas.
 The line was acquired by Northern Pacific in 1913.
 By 1970, however, rail traffic had all but disappeared on the railroad right-of-way.

 Recognizing the potential of the property, visionary citizens launched a movement to acquire the right-of-way for a public biking and walking trail.
 On September 12, 1973, twenty-five organizations and over 2,000 participants held a hike-in along the rail line and a rally at Matthews Beach.
 More than 1600 people signed a petition asking Burlington Northern to donate the land.